Tuesday, 16 December 2025

 Palermo

 "next stop: Toledo" I wrote, eagerly anticipating the continuation of the Michael Scot trail.
 Melrose was great fun but it yielded only memories of legends of Scot, the medieval astrologer, astronomer, 'wizard' of legend.
 Getting nearer to the real man would mean mainland Europe.
-We don't really know where in Scotland he came from and his first unambiguous appearance in documented history is in Toledo (well, actually Bologna, in 1215, but he was there in the party of the Bishop of Toldeo).
+We don't really know where in Scotland he came from and his first unambiguous appearance in documented history is in Toledo (well, actually Rome, in 1215, but he was there in the party of the Bishop of Toldeo).
 For a variety of reasons that next step has taken more than a year but Toledo still awaits; we went to Sicily.

 Michael Scot's enduring fame certainly owes a lot to his association with the Holy Roman Emperor Frederick II, King of Sicily, King of Germany, King of Jerusalem.
 Scot joined Frederick's Court sometime between 1220 and 1224 and spent the rest of his life with him, dying in 1235 (probably).
 Frederick was, apparently a remarkable man, intellectual, tolerant, bold, ruler of a huge swathe of Europe, favoured even by fate - at least at first; '...one of a small band of medieval rulers who possesses modern admirers,' as Abulafia notes (if you doubt us, Abulafia and me, just take a look not only at this tweet in which Frederick is depicted as 'literal coolest dude ever', but also at the thousands of likes and the many responses).
 Stupor mundi, he was called, 'wonder of the world'.
 The hyperbolic sense of epoch-making ubermensch has hardly lessened since.